crustydev/Rust_offensive_security/README.md

 # rust_offensive_security
-Different tools for offensive security written in Rust.
+Tools for offensive security, made with Rust.